aimer63/fire/README.md

   - Optionally simulates a house purchase at a specified time
   - Tracks assets allocation

-  The simulation invest all fund in bank account exceeding the `bank_upper_bound` in _"liquid"_ assets.
+  Savings: the simulation invest all fund in bank account exceeding the `bank_upper_bound` in _"liquid"_ assets.

   **Note**: